dragginzgame/mimic/README.md

 - rust-analyzer gives false positives when negative numbers are used in macros, via the derive crate.
 I know that you're supposed to put them in quotes, but the ArgNumber crate works just fine.
+- rust-analyzer false positive when including a file at the start of each actor

 ----------